Stochastic many-body perturbation theory for high-order calculations

 where $\ket{\Phi_I}$ denotes a many-body basis state and $c_I^{(n)}$ is its perturbative coefficient.
 The corresponding signed walker population is denoted by $w_I^{(n)}$.
 The walker weights satisfy the standard recursive relation of Rayleigh--Schr\"odinger many-body perturbation theory~\cite{shavitt2009many, tichai2020many},

 with the initial conditions

 Here, the reference state $\ket{\Phi_0}$ is the ground-state eigenvector of $\hat{H}_0$, and the M\o ller-Plesset energy denominator is defined as~\cite{shavitt2009many}

 Equation~\eqref{eq:iter} is formally identical to the deterministic MBPT recursion relation and will be evaluated stochastically.
 Starting from the first-order distribution $w_I^{(1)}$, walkers are propagated order by order.
 For each walker residing on configuration $\ket{\Phi_J}$, spawning events to connected configurations $\ket{\Phi_I}$ are proposed stochastically.
 The magnitude of the spawning probability is proportional to $|\bra{\Phi_I}\hat{H}_1\ket{\Phi_J}| / |\Delta_{I0}|$, while the sign of the spawned walker is determined by the sign of $\bra{\Phi_I}\hat{H}_1\ket{\Phi_J}w_J / \Delta_{I0}$.
-In this way, the stochastic process provides an unbiased estimator of the first term in~\eqref{eq:iter}, which costs the most in usual computations.
+In this way, the stochastic process provides an unbiased estimator of the first term in Eq.~\eqref{eq:iter}, which costs the most in usual computations.

-After all spawning events at a given order are completed, all signed walkers residing on the same configuration are collected and summed.
-This accumulation of positive and negative walkers plays a role analogous to the annihilation step in FCIQMC~\cite{booth2009fermion, FCIQMC_Hu} and yields the updated weight distribution $w_I^{(n+1)}$.
+After all spawning events at a given order are completed, all signed walkers residing on the same configuration are collected and summed yielding the updated weight distribution $w_I^{(n+1)}$.
 The deterministic correction terms proportional to the lower-order energy contributions in Eq.~\eqref{eq:iter} are applied simultaneously.
 After each iteration, the $(n+1)$th-order correlation energy can be estimated as

 which corresponds to the standard MBPT energy correction.
 Unlike projector quantum Monte Carlo methods~\cite{wlazlowski2014auxiliary, lynn2016chiral, roggero2014quantum, arthuis2023quantum, carlson2015quantum, FCIQMC_Hu}, the present approach does not evolve the wave function toward the exact ground state.
 Instead, each perturbative order is sampled independently according to the exact MBPT recursion relations, allowing direct access to the order-resolved structure of the many-body wave function.
-More detailed explanation of the algorithm and be found in the Supplemental Material.
+More details of the algorithm can be found in the Supplemental Material~\cite{SM}.

-It is worth emphasizing that, similar to FCIQMC, the PTQMC algorithm relies solely on the availability of Hamiltonian matrix elements between many-body configurations, without invoking any additional model-specific structure~\cite{FCIQMC_Hu}.
-When the Møller--Plesset perturbation series is convergent, the corresponding perturbative expansion uniquely represents the exact many-body wave function.
-In this regime, PTQMC and FCIQMC therefore target the same physical solution.